Last updated 14/6/24

 • Far less DIY-friendly for reasons explained above

-• Most adhesives require a moisture barrier to be added to the subfloor, which will add cost
+• Most adhesives necessitate the addition of a moisture barrier to the subfloor, which will increase costs

-• You cannot direct stick to a yellow tongue or chipboard floor: ply sheeting needs to be screwed in place over these flooring types before you can direct stick.
-This is yet another cost, and will also increase the height of the floor
+• You cannot direct stick to a yellow tongue or chipboard floor.
+You need to screw ply sheeting in place over these flooring types before you can direct stick.
+This adds another cost and also increases the height of the floor.

 Solvent Based & Solvent Free Adhesives